-The CEO Water Mandate is a UN Global Compact initiative that mobilizes business leaders on water, sanitation, and the Sustainable Development Goals.
+The CEO Water Mandate is a UN Global Compact initiative that mobilises business leaders on water, sanitation and the Sustainable Development Goals.
 Endorsers of the CEO Water Mandate commit to continuous progress against six core elements of stewardship and in so doing understand and manage their own water risks.

 Chemsec Business Group

-circular.fashion supports us in circular product design and collaborates with knowledge exchange on standardisation of digital product passports for circularity.
+circular.fashion supports us in circular product design.
+We also collaborate on sharing knowledge around the standardisation of digital product passports for circularity.

 Ellen MacArthur Foundation

-As a Global Partner of the Ellen MacArthur Foundation (a key organisation in support of circular economic systems) and its Circular Economy 100 programme, we are working together with other corporates, governments and cities, academic institutions, emerging innovators, small and medium-sized enterprises (SMEs) and others to accelerate the transition to a circular economy.
-H&M Group is a Core Partner of the Foundation’s Make Fashion Circular initiative, which works to create a textiles economy fit for the 21st century, and a signatory to the Foundation’s New Plastic Economy Commitment, which sets out three major goals in order to establish a sustainable use of plastics.
+As a Global Partner of the Ellen MacArthur Foundation (a key organisation in support of circular economic systems) and its Circular Economy 100 programme, we are working together with other corporates, governments and cities, academic institutions, emerging innovators, small and medium-sized enterprises and others to accelerate the transition to a circular economy.
+We are a core partner of the Foundation’s Make Fashion Circular initiative, which works to create a textiles economy fit for the 21st century.
+We are also a signatory to the Foundation’s New Plastic Economy Commitment, which sets out three major goals in order to establish a sustainable use of plastics.

 Ethical Trade Initiative (ETI)